usnistgov/FIPS201/_FIPS201/frontend.md

 right corner or in the lower portion.
 Printing restrictions apply only to the area where the embedded module is located.

+Unless otherwise specified, all data labels SHALL be printed in 5&nbsp;pt Arial with the corresponding data in 6&nbsp;pt Arial Bold.
+Unless otherwise specified, all text SHALL be printed in black.

 #### 4.1.4.1 Mandatory Items on the Front of the PIV Card {#s-4-1-4-1}